Why Trees?

 Promote Health

-Trees improve air, water, and soil quality, supporting access to clean water, healthy food, and breathable air.
-They also promote communities health and raise their quality of life.
-Many tree species also provide natural, plant - based medicines, with 25% of modern medicines originating from forest plants compounds.
+Trees improve air, water, and soil quality, providing clean water, healthy food, and fresh air.
+They also support human health by providing natural, plant-based medicines.
+25% of modern medicines are derived from forest plants compounds.

 Support Local Livelihoods